April 29, 2026

 Where this leaves medical affairs leaders

-For the broader frame, see why medical companies use EOR.
-For specific country coverage and onboarding for medical affairs roles, Borderless AI's healthcare team is the right next conversation.
+For the broader operational model, see why medical companies use EOR.
+For country-specific onboarding, payroll, and employment guidance for field medical teams, speak with Borderless AI's healthcare team.

 Unlock global hiring potential